API Reference

 Arguments

-• stpm::SingleAsteroidTPM : Thermophysical model for a single asteroid
+• state::SingleAsteroidThermoPhysicalState : Thermophysical simulation state for a single asteroid

-• r̂☉::StaticVector{3} : Unit vector pointing toward the Sun in body-fixed frame
+• r☉::StaticVector{3} : Position vector from asteroid to Sun in body-fixed frame (NOT normalized) [m]

 Algorithm